Occasional licence to sell alcohol

 - the holder of a personal licence

-- the representative of a voluntary organisation (you should give details of the organisation)
+- the representative of a voluntary organisation or a club

 - 4 occasional licences each lasting more than 4 days